Reports: New positive tests for Cardinals

 The St. Louis Cardinals received multiple new positive COVID-19 tests on Sunday, multiple outlets reported.
 An exact number was not immediately known, nor was it clear if any players were involved.

+Mozeliak described the situation as "trying times" on Sunday during a radio show appearance.
+"We had someone that was infected and unfortunately it was someone that was able to spread it," Mozeliak said.
+"Containing is now our main focus."

 Two who tested positive returned to St. Louis from Milwaukee by car, while other Cardinals players were isolating inside of their hotel rooms in Milwaukee.
-The Cardinals are scheduled to play four games against the Detroit Tigers from Tuesday through Thursday.
+The Cardinals are scheduled to play four games in Detroit against the Tigers from Tuesday through Thursday, including a doubleheader on Wednesday.
+The team remains hopeful of holding a workout at Comerica Field on Monday.

 --Field Level Media